The San Diego Foundation has over 300 active agency funds dedicated to sustaining the nonprofit organizations strengthening our community.

 About Candace Wo

-As Mitigation and Nonprofit Funds Manager, Candace oversees 80 mitigation funds and more than 300 agency funds.
-She provides oversight, strategic direction and growth opportunities in both areas.
-She develops complex financial models and provides detailed proposals and recommendations for funding models that will produce revenue in perpetuity.
+As Mitigation and Nonprofit Funds Manager, Candace provides oversight, strategic direction and growth opportunities for mitigation and agency funds.
+She develops complex financial models and provides detailed proposals and recommendations that will produce revenue in perpetuity.
 Candace serves as the primary liaison to governmental agencies, project proponents and nonprofits in the greater San Diego region to realize their philanthropic needs.